Using P4 Aliases With Helix Core

 new-streamdepth-depot $(dpt) $(depth) = depot -o -t stream $(dpt) > $(spec) && p4subst "//$(dpt)/1" "//$(dpt)/$(depth)" < $(spec) > $(spec2) && depot -i < $(spec2)

-We pass the additional parameter $(depth) that we use to replace the default stream depth, save the spec in a variable and pass it to p4subst.
+Then, save the spec in a variable and pass it on to p4subst:

 p4subst "regular expression" "literal" < input > output